Panfilo Lacson

-Panfilo "Ping" Morena Lacson Sr. ([ˈlakson]; born June 1, 1948) is a Filipino former politician and police general who served as a Senator for three terms: from 2001 to 2013 and from 2016 to 2022.
-He was the Director General of the Philippine National Police (PNP) from 1999 to 2001, and was a candidate in the 2004 and 2022 Philippine presidential elections.
+Panfilo "Ping" Morena Lacson Sr. ([ˈlakson]; born June 1, 1948) is a Filipino politician and former police officer who has served as a senator of the Philippines since 2025 and president pro tempore since September 8, 2025.
+He previously served as a senator from 2001 to 2013 and from 2016 to 2022.
+Lacson is also a former police general who served as director general of the Philippine National Police (PNP) from 1999 to 2001.
+He was a candidate in the 2004 and 2022 Philippine presidential elections.

 During his tenure as the chief of the PNP, he was known for instituting various reforms within the organization.
-His high approval rating and high-profile anti-corruption campaigns paved the way for his Senate bid in 2001, where he won and placed tenth in the elections.
-He ran for the presidency in 2004, but lost though he continued to serve as senator until 2007.
+Despite some controversies, his high approval rating and high-profile anti-corruption campaigns were key to his Senate bid in 2001, where he won and placed tenth in the elections.
+In January 2001, Lacson's withdrawal of police support for President Joseph Estrada was critical to Estrada's ouster in EDSA II.
+However, after Estrada was arrested on April 25, 2001, Lacson was among the politicians who spoke against his removal from office at pro-Estrada rallies that preceded the May 1 riots near Malacañang Palace.
+He ran for the presidency in 2004 but lost, though he continued to serve as senator until 2007.
 He won another six-year term in 2007.

 After his first two terms in the Senate, Lacson was appointed by then-President Benigno Aquino III as Presidential Assistant for Rehabilitation and Recovery in December 2013.
-He led the management and rehabilitation efforts of the central provinces in the Philippines affected by Typhoon Yolanda.
+He led the management and rehabilitation efforts of the central provinces in the Philippines affected by Typhoon Haiyan (Yolanda).
+In the 2016 elections, Lacson ran for senator and won, ranking fourth in the said elections.

-While he initially planned to run for president again in 2016, he opted to run for the Senate in the 2016 elections.
-He won and ranked fourth in the said elections.

-Lacson went on for another attempt for the Presidency of the Philippines during the 2022 Philippine presidential election, however he placed 5th in the race receiving 1.66% of the total vote.
-After the elections, Lacson said he would contribute to food security through an agri-aqua business.
+Lacson made another attempt for the presidency of the Philippines during the 2022 Philippine presidential election, where he placed fifth, losing to Bongbong Marcos.
+After the election, Lacson said he would contribute to food security through an agri-aqua business.

-His career as a police officer became the basis for two local action films: Task Force Habagat (1993) and Ping Lacson: Super Cop (2000).
+Lacson's career in law enforcement became the basis of two local action films: Task Force Habagat (1993) and Ping Lacson: Super Cop (2000).